 4. Know the Basics.

-As you spend time at the hospital, you’ll realize some things are basic and those are the thing they ask over and over again.
+As you spend time at the hospital, you’ll realize some things are basic and those are the things they ask over and over again.
 Know those things, if you don’t know those things don’t bother moving higher.
 This is actually of utmost importance.
 Know how to clerk.
 Know how to perform your examinations.
 Vitals.
 Know the cause of anemia, lymphadenopathy, edema etc. I repeat know the basics.

 5. Have a Small Pocket-Sized Journal.

 Have a note that can fit in your ward coat.
 Go to a bookshop and ask them to show you the sizes of all the notebooks they have especially those paperline-hardcover types.
-Take the one that’s small enough to carry around but all has enough quality to last years.
+Take the one that’s small enough to carry around but also has enough quality to last years.
 Gems always drop during wardrounds and clinics and tutorials and all that, so you have to always be ready to take stuff in and the good news is the same questions are always recycled and asked again so you can always flip through your notes and be the star of the group.
 Another thing I should let you know is that medicine is subjective and you will often come in contact with doctors that have different takes on various practices.
-One doctor might say you should check for lymph node enlargement sitting down another might say do it sitting up.
-You will learn how to navigate through these disparities as you time goes by.
+One doctor might say you should check for lymph node enlargement lying down another might say do it sitting up.
+You will learn how to navigate through these disparities as time goes by.
 In the meantime, take good notes of whatever you are told.

 6. Try to keep up the momentum.

 Clinicals can be tough.
 You will stand for hours and be quizzed every chance there is.
 Days will be long and nights will be short, it might get difficult to study but try your best to do your best.
 Do all you can to study and keep up the momentum.
-It’s very easy to relax because the excuse are there and they are legitimate but don’t get carried away, you still have exams to ace and lives to save so make sure you’re spending however little time you might have being productive.
+It’s very easy to relax because the excuses are there and they are legitimate but don’t get carried away, you still have exams to ace and lives to save so make sure you’re spending however little time you might have being productive.